[Note: This post was updated on Oct. 17, 2020.]

 Q: Lately I’ve noticed that people are placing the word “below” in front of a noun or at the head of a sentence.
 Examples: “Click on the below link” instead of “Click on the link below” and “Below are the fixes” instead of “The fixes are below.”
 Is this at all proper?

-In the sentence “Click on the below link,” the word “below” is used as an adjective to modify “link.”
+In the sentence “Click on the below link,” the word “below” is an adjective modifying the noun “link.”
 While “above” is commonly used this way, “below” and “beneath” are not.

-So the usual order would be “Click on the link below,” an arrangement in which “below” is an adverb.
+The usual order is “Click on the link below,” an arrangement in which “below” is traditionally classified as an adverb.

-However, we can’t say the adjectival use is wrong, since at least one dictionary company accepts it without comment.
+However, we can’t say the adjectival use is wrong.
+At least one publisher of standard dictionaries accepts it without comment.

-Merriam-Webster’s Collegiate Dictionary (11th ed.) classifies “below” as an adjective when it means “written or discussed lower on the same page or on a following page.”
+Merriam-Webster classifies “below” as an adjective when it premodifies a noun and means “written or discussed lower on the same page or on a following page.”
+The example given is “the below list.”
+The more extensive Merriam-Webster Unabridged has a nearly identical definition and example.

 The OED says that in cases like these (and this would also apply to the American Heritage example, “figures quoted below”), the adverb has no expressed object.
 In other words, the sentence doesn’t explicitly say below what.

-As we mentioned above, when an object is present, “below” is a preposition: “figures quoted below the dotted line” … “below zero” … “below par” … “below average,” and so on.
+As we mentioned above, when an object is present, “below” is traditionally classified as a preposition: “figures quoted below the dotted line” … “below zero” … “below par” … “below average,” and so on.

 When “below” is used as an adverb, the word it modifies (whether adjective or verb) isn’t always implied.

-All four dictionaries—the OED, M-W Collegiate, Webster’s Third, and American Heritage—would classify “below” as an adverb in usages like “offices on the floor below” … “in the valley below” … “a grade below”… “a temperature of 40 below,” and so on.
+All 10 standard dictionaries, as well as the OED, would classify “below” as an adverb in examples like “offices on the floor below” … “in the valley below” … “a grade below”… “a temperature of 40 below,” and so on.

-In examples like those, “below” may not look like an adverb but it is.
-It might sometimes help to imagine an unstated word like “located” or “positioned” in there somewhere: “the offices on the floor [located] below.”
+We realize that in examples like those, “below” does not look like an adverb.
+In understanding the dictionaries’ rationale, it sometimes helps to imagine an unstated word like “located” or “positioned” in there somewhere: “the offices on the floor [located] below.”

 Now let’s turn to your second example, “Below are the fixes.”

-While we think “are below” at the end of the sentence is more graceful than “Below are” up front, the sentences are grammatically equivalent.
+Here again, “below” would traditionally be classified as an adverb.
+The sentence is parallel to “The fixes are below.”
+(While we think “are below” at the end of the sentence is more graceful than “Below are” up front, the two versions are grammatically equivalent.)

 One last point: the word “below” wasn’t either an adverb or a preposition when it first showed up in English in the 14th century.
 It was a verb meaning to make low or to humble.

-William Langland used the verb in 1377 in Piers Plowman, his Middle English allegorical poem, but the Oxford English Dictionary says this usage is now obsolete or rare.
+William Langland used the verb in 1377 in Piers Plowman, his Middle English allegorical poem, but the OED says this usage is now obsolete or rare.

 Check out our books about the English language